gnramsay/trekpedia/README.md

 # Trekpedia

-Star Trek TV/Film episode database scraped from web sources, with a Django-based Backend API and a React Frontend.
+Star Trek TV/Film episode database scraped from web sources in JSOn format for imclusion in a later API.
 This is a work in progress which will follow the path `Scraper` -> `Backend` -> `Frontend`.

 All copyright to the 'Star Trek' name belongs to [ViacomCBS][viacomcbs].
 All